František Mertl: Paintings and drawings

+Early works

 The painter was strongly influenced by his direct participation in the birth of both of his children, and he returned to the subject repeatedly.
 His painting became spontaneous to the point of gesture, as if he were trying to capture a fleeting intense sensation.
 The enclosed volume of the figure opens up into space through illusionistic painting, and the human body is transformed into a symbolic and dynamic metaphor (Motherhood, 1967, Father and Child, 1968, Birth, 1978).
 The human figure is also the subject of Franta's large-scale lavished Chinese ink drawings.
 The torsos of human bodies are set in an impersonal, presumably hospital setting, and are a masterful example of modelling volume with light and shadow (The Cage, 1977, Awakening, 1982).

 The subjects of Franta's paintings have a deeply human appeal, even as they reflect a world full of evil and civilizational violence and indifference to human fate.
 The central motif is the human victim as a naked figure, often reduced to mere matter.
 As oppressive metaphysical symbols, fragments of bodies are moved on a kind of conveyor belt (Ascension, 1969) or wedged in the middle of a crashed car (Full Line, 1970).
 Drastic images, reminiscent of medieval paintings of death row convicts entangled in a wheel, show the soft mass of the human body trapped amidst real or only hinted at impersonal, cold and aggressive technical or military props (Brothers Enemy, 1973, Chain, 1976, Escalator, 1977).
 In 1974, the French critic Pierre Gaudibert wrote of Franta's paintings: "Franta pursues one of the two most important practices of mid-20th-century art: an organic anonymity that is the antithesis of the tradition of the portrait of human individuality.
 The defeat of man here cries out in endless suffering, without recourse, without redemption, without justification..."

-As a metaphor of physical and moral evil, comprehensible to all those who are memorials or witnesses of the not too distant history of genocides, concentration camps, mass graves or the explosion of the atomic bomb, the triptych Testimony (8 x 2.5 m, 1993-1994), originally intended for the Lidice Memorial, was created during six months of intensive work.
+As a metaphor of physical and moral evil, comprehensible to all those who are memorials or witnesses of the not too distant history of genocides, concentration camps, mass graves or the explosion of the atomic bomb, the triptych Testimony (8 x 2.5 m, 1993–1994), originally intended for the Lidice Memorial, was created during six months of intensive work.
 The painting was subsequently exhibited in Litoměřice at an exhibition marking the fiftieth anniversary of the liberation of the Terezín concentration camp and in several places in France.
 In Japan, where it is considered an allegory of Hiroshima, it was purchased for a collection in Nagoya, and installed in a newly built separate space next to the painting by Anselm Kiefer.